nnsnico/Scalatris/README.md

 ## Scalatris
-The block pazzle game on scala (WIP)
+The block puzzle game on Scala (WIP)

 - mill 0.10.11
 - indigo